 The Venture Intern Program matches talented undergraduate students from the University of Arkansas with startups, entrepreneurship support organizations, and investor networks for semester-long internships and provides training to help them to succeed in ambiguous, fast-paced environments.
-Applications for the Spring, 2021 semester are now open.

 The Venture Internship Program has three goals:

 - Provide students with exposure to the workings of early-stage companies and the decision-making/negotiations inherent to startup environments,

 - Develop the entrepreneurial student community at the University of Arkansas and throughout the region, and

 - Allow startups and entrepreneurship support organizations to recruit talented student interns with as little administrative burden as possible.

 We are committed to building and supporting a diverse and inclusive entrepreneurial ecosystem in Northwest Arkansas, across the state and around the world.
 Students and supervisors participating in the Venture Internship Program are expected to share this goal, to actively work toward it, and to engage in dialogue about diversity, equity, and inclusion as part of this program.

 - STUDENTS: APPLICATIONS ARE NOW CLOSED FOR SPRING 2023